chartwerk/base/README.md

 ## Plugin renders:
 - SVG container with:
-  - Axes with ticks and labels
+  - Axes, with ticks and labels.
-  - Grid, scales using specified time interval
+  - Grid, which scales using specified time interval.
-  - Legend which can hide metrics
+  - Legend, which can hide metrics.

 ## Options:

-All options are optional
+Options are not mandatory:

 - `margin` — chart container positioning;
 ```js